 A single text message could crash your entire phone.
 Apple’s text messaging bug that can crash iPhones with simple text also affects Twitter and permanently breaks Snapchat text chat.
 What is this and what can you do to protect yourself?

 The booby-trapped “text of death” message shows up in Arabic, Marathi and Chinese.
 The iOS bug allows a simple snapchat text, chat and can be sent via twitter direct messages or mentions.
+No one has reported being sent these sorts of messages through Instagram just yet, but if you’re worried you might crash your device through Instagram direct messages, you may want to use an alternative to instagram dms online and instead use desktop software that will allow you to delete these messages before you open them.

 - Apple Watch